Rheingau

 Riesling cultivation

-The Rheingau is a very popular tourist region in which old monasteries and castles are magnificently embedded in the wine landscape.
-The Rheingau Riesling Route leads through picturesque wine villages over 120 kilometers.
-On the way, taverns and wine bars invite you to pause for a drop of Rheingau wine and cultural and historical sights inspire you along the way.
-Anyone who visits the striking lookout points of the Rheingau, such as the Niederwald Monument, Schloss Johannisberg, the Hallgartener Zange via Oestrich-Winkel or Bubenhäuser Höhe, will see the historical centers of viticulture extending in front of them.
+The Rheingau is a very popular tourist region, where old monasteries and castles are magnificently embedded in the wine landscape.
+The Rheingau Riesling Road leads over 120 kilometres through picturesque wine villages.
+On the way, wine taverns and wine taverns invite you to take a break for a glass of Rheingau wine and cultural-historical sights inspire along the way.
+If you visit the striking view points of the Rheingau such as the Niederwald Monument, Johannisberg Castle, the Hallgartener Zange, Oestrich-Winkel or the Bubenhäuser Höhe, you will see the historic centres of viticulture in front of you.

 First of all there is the former Cistercian abbey, Kloster Eberbach, one of the best preserved medieval monastery complexes in Germany.
 Johannisberg is not only known for the castle of the same name, which arose from the ruins of a monastery complex, but also historically as the place where Spätlese (late harvest) wines originated.
 Also notable is the world-renowned oenological research and teaching institutes in Geisenheim which has contributed significantly to the extraordinarily high level of technical competence in the German and global wine industry today.
 Founded in 1872, it focuses on viticulture, fruit growing and horticulture as well as grape breeding, wine making and international wine business.